Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 How much reverb did they use on their snare?

-You want to aim for the closest recreation of the reference’s drum sound you can get.
-By focusing on the sound of a real drum kit, the steps you need to take to make your drum programming sound better will become clear.
+You want to aim for the closest recreation of the reference’s sound you can get.
+By focusing on the sound of a real kit, the steps you need to take to make your drum programming sound better will become clear.

 Side Note: Use a Reference Track for Your Full Mix